zegl/extremely-linear/README.md

 ## Prefix format

-Many git cilents and forges, abbreviate commit hashes to the first 7 characters. git-linearize uses the first 7 characters for it's counter (0 to 9 999 999), followed by a fixed 0, making the total prefix length 8 characters long.
+Many git clients and forges, abbreviate commit hashes to the first 7 characters. git-linearize uses the first 7 characters for it's counter (0 to 9 999 999), followed by a fixed 0, making the total prefix length 8 characters long.

 ```
 | NNNNNNN | 0 | XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX |